Incoterms 2020 - Banco Sabadell

 What are Incoterms?

-Incoterms (International Commercial Terms) can be taken as a set of optional international rules that the International Chamber of Commerce has compiled and defined on the basis of more or less standardized practices by merchants.
+Incoterms (International Commercial Terms) are a set of international rules of optional application defined by the International Chamber of Commerce based on the most standardised commercial practices.

-So that both the seller and the buyer know what expenses are included in the sale price, thus facilitating comparison with other offers, whether domestic or international.
+So that both the seller and the buyer know which costs are included in the sale price, making it easier to compare offers, both national and international.

 Because they define the time and place where the seller's responsibility ends and the buyer's begins.